The number one priority of a school board is STUDENT ACHIEVEMENT.

 Policymaking covers the broad range of rules and regulations that school boards enact, alter or repeal.
 Board policies are the basis of school district operations.
 To have a well-organized school system, the board needs a sound philosophy of education as a basis for policymaking.

-A very important role is that of EVALUATION.
+A very important role is that of the hiring and EVALUATION of the Superintendent.

 A School Board member must always be cognizant of BOARD-ADMINISTRATOR RELATIONS.